Updated: December 11, 2024

 Moving to Portugal from the US with pets

 Portugal allows you to bring up to five animals into the country as long as they are for non-commercial purposes.
 The importation rules depend on where you are moving in from, within or outside the European Union.
-Let’s see the requirements to bring your pets into the country when you obtain a residence permit in Portugal.
+Let’s see the requirements to bring your pets into the country when you obtain a temporary residence permit in Portugal.

 • A European pet passport with relevant information about the pet.
 The passport must be issued by an authorized veterinarian from the US and sealed and signed by the issuer.

 • The pet must have a microchip or a pet tattoo.
-This is valid only if it was done before July 3rd, 2011.
+This is valid only if it was done before 3 July 2011.
 The identification number or the microchip or tattoo must be mentioned in the pet passport.

 • The pet must be vaccinated against rabies.
 The rabies vaccination is done for pets that are three months old.
 This means that pets under three months are not allowed to enter the country.